vehagn/CoffeeMaker/README.md

 ## How to start the CoffeeMaker application
 ---
-This coffee maker application can be started in on of two ways.

-### Using docker
-1. Run `docker build . -t coffeemaker` to build docker image application
+1. Run `docker build . -t coffeemaker` to build docker image application from root directory
 2. Start application with `docker run -p 8080:8080 coffeemaker`

-### Compiling locally
-1. Run `mvn clean install` in root directory to build
-2. Start application with `java -jar target/CoffeeMaker-1.0-SNAPSHOT.jar server config.yml`
+Alternatively pull docker image directly by writing `docker pull vehagn/coffeemaker` and running the image using `docker run -p 8080:8080 vehagn/coffeemaker`

 To check that the application is running enter url [`http://localhost:8080/api`](http://localhost:8080/api).
 You should be greeted with a `{"code":404,"message":"HTTP 404 Not Found"}` message.